-How prepared is UNEP towards its commitment to sustainability, with growing global climate concerns and unexpected events like the global pandemic while trying to achieve the SDGs and ensuring no one is left behind?
-Ivanova (2019) brought a fresh perspective, reflecting on UNEP's proven resilience despite its small size, limited resources, remote location, and competition with the other UN agencies.
-Fast forward to the future, it is important to build a solid foundation supported by a strong understanding of UNEP's past, notable achievements, struggles and choices made over the five decades of its existence.
-It is also important to ensure that UNEP is able to work towards eradicating poverty, creating safe and decent jobs, protecting biodiversity, and preventing climate change while feeding a rising population.
+How well equipped is UNEP to respond to these challenging tasks?

+UNEP has proven its resilience despite its small size, limited resources, remote location, and competition with other UN agencies (Ivanova 2019).
+Looking towards the future, it is important to build a solid foundation supported by a strong understanding of UNEP's past, notable achievements, struggles and choices made over the five decades of its existence.
+It is also important to ensure that UNEP is able to work towards strengthening the environmental foundation of all development.
+Without safeguarding the environment, eradicating poverty, ensuring access to nutritious food for everyone, creating safe and decent jobs, and implementing the 2030 agenda on sustainable development become an arduous and near impossible set of tasks.

-Given these huge goals, it is important that UNEP reflects and strengthens its engagement pathway with non-state actors who bring to the fore diverse and rich views.
-According to Sveinung Rotevatn, President of UNEA and Minister of Environment and Climate of Norway, MGS are integral to the success of UNEP and UNEA, noting that many of UNEP's successes and multilateral environmental agreements (MEAs) are the result of lobbying efforts by civil society.
-(GMGSF Bulletin, 2021)
+Given the enormity of these tasks, it is important that UNEP reflects and strengthens its engagement pathway with non-state actors that bring to the fore diverse and rich views.
+According to Sveinung Rotevatn, President of UNEA and Minister of Environment and Climate of Norway, MGS are integral to the success of UNEP and UNEA, noting that many of UNEP's successes and multilateral environmental agreements (MEAs) are the result of lobbying efforts by civil society, major groups and stakeholders (GMGSF Bulletin, 2021).

 Over the last 50 years, UNEP has evolved as a dynamic global environmental lead organization in the UN, acting as a catalyst, advocate and educator in promoting the environmental dimension of sustainable development for people and the planet.
-Embarking on this route, UNEP has recognised the growing need to ensure effective and balanced participation of MGS, who bring valuable unique expertise and knowledge to the table.
+Embarking on this route, UNEP has recognised the growing need to ensure effective and balanced participation of MGS, that bring valuable and unique expertise and knowledge to the table.
 This should be embedded to foster long-term and broad-based support for UNEP's programme of work.
 On many occasions, these stakeholders have played a significant part in analyzing and debating environmental concerns, helping to devise solutions, and building the necessary momentum for their adoption and implementation.
-(Derek, 2018).
 Engagement of civil society has expanded UNEP's reach and impact, despite its limited financial and human resources.
 By tapping into its rich network of accredited partners, UNEP has cultivated strong linkages with civil society.
 Beyond increasing the engagement level, it is crucial for UNEP to make civil society engagement more effective in supporting its mandate and objectives.
-This is necessary in responding to the evolving context of international governance and the formulation and implementation of environmental and sustainable development policy.
+This is necessary in responding to the evolving context of international governance and the formulation and implementation of environmental and sustainable development policy (Osborne and Strandenaes, 2018).

-During this same period, the emergence of environmental issues has become increasingly important and salient in public policy, and scientific discourse.
-Although interventions to address increasingly volatile conditions of the planet are still relatively nascent, UNEP has been among the most instrumental stakeholders in policy and programmatic work to mitigate and adapt to the triple crises of biodiversity loss, toxics and pollution, and the climate change emergency.
+During this same 50-year period, the emergence of environmental issues has become increasingly important and salient in public policy, and scientific discourse.
+Although interventions to address increasingly volatile conditions of the planet are still relatively nascent, UNEP has been among the most instrumental intergovernmental body in policy and programmatic work to mitigate and adapt to the triple crises of biodiversity loss, toxics and pollution, and the climate change emergency.
 The following sections comment and assess the efficacy of UNEP in several broad categories, with a particular focus on its perceived successes and failures from the perspective of civil society and non-State actors.